-Carolinas Cord Blood Bank is 1 of 4 NMDP banks that accept MAIL-IN DONATIONS.
+Carolinas Cord Blood Bank accepts MAIL-IN DONATIONS FROM NORTH CAROLINA ONLY.
 Eligible mothers must register by the 34th week of pregnancy and pass a health screening.
 Call the CCBB Public Collection Kit program at 919-668-2071.

 This mail-in donation program does require advance registration, but it can take place after 35 weeks and almost up to the time of birth, so long as the application is processed in time.
 The donated cord blood is used in animals for disease research.
 Parents can earmark their cord blood to be used towards a particular Saneron CCEL research program that they wish to support.